-I have summarized below the findings of the following seven articles on long form content:
+I have summarized below the findings of seven articles on long form content:

 NewsWhip’s study found that long form articles and posts do very well on the social web, despite increasingly being accessed from mobile devices.
 People seem happy to read long articles on their phones.

 NewsWhip picked the top 10 most-shared stories on Facebook for a range of publishers during November 2013.
-As you can see below, the average word counts were 1,000 words or more.
-The BBC site being the main exception.
+The average word counts were 1,000 words or more, with the BBC site being the main exception.

-Newship noted that one of the longest viral stories was a 3,535 word transcription of a lecture by Neil Gaiman on the importance of reading, posted by the Guardian.
-This has been shared over 300,000 times since being posted in October 2013, as we can from BuzzSumo below.
+NewsWhip noted that one of the longest viral stories was a 3,535 word transcription of a lecture by Neil Gaiman on the importance of reading, posted by the Guardian.
+This has been shared over 300,000 times since being posted in October 2013.

 They also highlighted a post of almost 2,500 words on Huffington Post on the habits of happy people.
-This has had over 470,000 shares as we can see on BuzzSumo below.
+This has had over 470,000 shares.

 SERPIQ undertook an analysis of the top 10 search results for over than 20,000 keywords.
 They found that the length of content had a direct correlation to the ranking or position in the search results.